georgemaier/collatz-conjecture/README.md

 - Multi-threading (4 threads)

-- Utilising known pathway lengths to reduce clock cycles (e.g. if 100 is halved to 50, and the length from 50 to 1 is already known, we can simply add this length)
+- Utilising known pathway lengths to reduce clock cycles (e.g. if 100 is halved to 50, and the length from 50 to 1 is already known, we can simply add this length witout having to recalculate)

 - Calculating in blocks means system memory usage can be controlled and overflows avoided.